You'll Make Me

 She knew it would have been unbecoming of a secretary to clean it up, aware she had not even spoken to him yet, and for a while that was nothing but a passing thought.

-Eventually, two friendly young men brought her a desk and plenty of appliances she could have at her disposal, like Mr. Alcántara had promised.
+Eventually, two friendly young men brought her a desk and plenty of office supplies she could have at her disposal, like Mr. Alcántara had promised.
 They left soon after that, though she would get to see them a little later when people wanted to meet her for a little during lunch break.
 With a short and polite welcome, she everyone’s efforts to greet her as a new coworker, though some were somewhat unhappy with what they perceived to be a cold exterior.

 Maybe they had a set expectation of what an American was like, she curiously pondered.
 With everything set and done, she rested her head on her table.
 Not the type to complain about silence, she was not necessarily bored, just a bit disappointed there was nothing for her to do yet.